frangio/ERCs/ERCS/eip-xxxx.md

 ### Callback

-A contract MUST implement the function `onTemporaryApprove` if it is meant to be used as the `target` parameter of `temporaryApproveAndCall[BySig]`.
+A contract MUST implement the callback function `onTemporaryApprove` if it is meant to be used as the `target` parameter of `temporaryApproveAndCall[BySig]`.

-The return value MUST be the function selector: `0xb74de3da`.
+The callback MAY revert.
+Otherwise, it MUST return the value `0xb74de3da` (i.e., the function selector for this function).

 ```yaml
 - name: onTemporaryApprove